 The Different Types of Golf Balls

 Golf balls are designated into types based on the number of layers that surround the core.
 These layers give rise to different playing profiles and diversity during impact with different golf clubs.
-Golf balls are often manufactured in one-, two-, three-, four-piece, or five-layer designs.
-Each of these layers is referred to as a piece and the subgroups are detailed below.
+Golf balls are often manufactured in one-, two-piece, three-piece, four-piece, or five-layer designs.

 What is Golf Ball Spin

-Golf ball spin is referenced as backspin.
-Sidespin can also contribute a great deal to the performance of each golf ball model.
+Ball spin is referenced as backspin.
+Sidespin can also contribute a great deal to the performance of each ball model.
 These two types of spin help segregate golf balls into categories that make it easy for golfers to choose options based on their ball flight needs.

 What is Golf Ball Compression?

-Golf ball compression or compression factor is a rating of the deformation rate the golf ball undergoes as it is impacted with the golf club.
-These rates are taken from a driver impact at a standard speed.
-Getting the right compression golf ball can lead to distance improvements and a better ball flight.
-It is important to remember however that a golf ball will experience a variety of swing speeds throughout your round and that fitting a golf ball only for your driver is dangerous.
+Getting the right compression golf balls can lead to distance improvements and a better ball flight.
+It is important to remember however that a ball will experience a variety of swing speeds throughout your round and that fitting a ball only for your driver is dangerous.
 Compression factors often fall between the values of 200 and 0.
-These numbers can be confusing but in their simplest terms mean a compression factor of 200 will indicate a golf ball that compresses very little and a compression factor of 0 will compress a lot

 Types of Golf Balls